The Different Types of Parylene Explained

 5. Parylene F (AF-4)

 Parylene F (AF-4) possesses high oxidative resistance and UV stability.
 These properties make it fitting for specialized applications.
 It can withstand UV exposure without experiencing surface yellowing or degrading, which adds to its durability.

 However, creating this conformal coating requires a three-step process.
 The additional stages increase production costs while limiting the yield, which is why it’s best to save this Parylene for only highly specialized uses.
 Some of these include:

 Because the Parylene deposits onto the surface molecule by molecule, it offers a thorough coating with excellent adaptable properties.

 Contact HZO for Parylene Conformal Coatings

-Parylene is an excellent option for protecting and waterproofing electronic devices, but it isn’t the only choice available.
+Parylene is an excellent option for protecting electronic devices, but it isn’t the only choice available.
 Many types of coatings exist, with varying degrees of effectiveness and quality.
-If you’re interested in using Parylene or any other type of conformal coating for your devices, HZO can assist you.
-We serve a range of industries to help device manufacturers meet safety regulations, no matter the products produced.
+If you’re interested in coating your devices, HZO can assist you.
+We serve a range of industries to help device manufacturers meet specifications, no matter the products produced.

-Our turnkey solution helps us meet your coating and waterproofing needs by providing industry-leading, state-of-the-art coating equipment and employing proven material science.
-By combining the entire package, HZO can offer you a high-quality experience with a durable finished product.
+Our turnkey solution helps us meet your coating needs by providing industry-leading, state-of-the-art Parylene coating equipment and employing proven material science.
+We have expertise in Parylene removal and industry-leading Parylene masking automation that reduces the price of Parylene coating services.
+Combining the entire package, HZO can offer you a high-quality experience with a durable finished product.
 Contact us today to speak with one of our highly qualified engineers about Parylene coating solutions.

-Our turnkey solution helps us meet your coating and waterproofing needs by providing industry leading, state-of-the-art coating equipment and employing proven material science.
+Our turnkey solution helps us meet your coating needs by providing industry leading, state-of-the-art coating equipment and employing proven material science.

 Ryan is a 9-year veteran to the world of protecting electronics from harsh environments and a lover of all things technology.